SergeiAP/advanced-analytics-process-control/README.md

 Let's imagine we have a system/equipment/process which is required to be managed based on data.
 The system has sensors which measures system parameters.
 Suppose, we can adjust each measured system parameter except `t5`, which could be observed and could be changed by other parameters indirectly.

 __Goal__:
-How to control `t5` using other parameters (`t1-t4, t6-t13`).
+How to control `t5` using other parameters (`t1-t4, t6-t13`) and to make the model interpretable.
 Which values should be set for such parameters to achive specific value of `t5`?

 __About data__:
 Placed in `./data/raw/raw_data.csv`